 Nsjail – For All of Us Hackers

-I wouldn’t call nsjail an alternative to docker, it is a light-weight process isolation tool that also happens to be utilizing namespaces, cgroups and seccomp.
+Nsjail isn’t exactly an alternative to docker.
+Rather, it is a light-weight process isolation tool that also happens to be utilizing namespaces, cgroups and seccomp.
 Nsjail is not for running images, it is for manually configuring chroot, namespaces, cgroups and seccomp like Frankenstein.
-The target audience is security researchers and developers – it’s not for the faint-hearted.
+The target audience is security researchers and developers – it’s not for the faint of heart.

 Back to the Future – Light-weight Virtual Machines

 As container tools matured so did virtual machines.
-The benefit of containers over VMs is that they’re light-weight thus much more easily scalable and they start in milliseconds instead of minutes.
-But VMs aren’t necessarily the slow behemoths they used be.
+The benefit of containers over VMs is that they’re light-weight thus much more easily scalable, starting in milliseconds instead of minutes.
+But VMs aren’t necessarily the slow-moving behemoths they used be.
 This revolution started with the Clear Containers project by Intel.
 Essentially, there is no need for BIOS or UEFI, it jumps directly into the Linux kernel which can be booted in less than a second without complex hardware drivers.
 Imagine combining the simplicity of container images with the robustness and security of hardware-assisted VMs.
-This inspired various projects such as Kata Containers which is an active project growing in popularity or Amazon’s Firecracker microVMs.
+This inspired various projects such as Kata Containers, an active project growing in popularity or Amazon’s Firecracker microVMs.

 Containerized Desktop Applications

 I and a couple of like-minded scientists started experimenting with containerizing desktop applications some years ago.
-Especially proprietary applications that only supported a specific distribution, such as Skype for work.
+Particularly proprietary applications that only supported a specific distribution, such as Skype for work.
 Check out @jessfraz.
-Basically, you bind mount everything the application needs from the host: the X11 socket, the Wayland socket, the PulseAudio socket, you have to have the same user ID and credentials in the container… You see where this is going.
-I’ve given up on it as it was a constant pain to maintain.
+Basically, you bind mount everything the application needs from the host: the X11 socket, the Wayland socket, the PulseAudio socket, you have to have the same user ID and credentials in the container.
+You see where this is going.
+I’ve given up on it as it took constant effort to maintain.

 Some time passes and Flatpak was introduced, a container-based technology for building and distributing desktop applications on Linux.
 Flatpak actually has a long history going back before Docker even existed but it only took its current name in 2016, and then was endorsed by RedHat and others.
 Containers are only secondary in Flatpak’s story.
 Desktop environments and frameworks needed to catch up for them to be seamlessly integrated with sandboxed applications.
-Flatpak does everything we needed to do manually before.
+Flatpak does everything we used to have to do manually.
 It also implemented portals for file choosers, printing, notifications, etc. There are also community-maintained repositories (remotes), most importantly, Flathub.

 However, just because an app runs with Flatpak, it doesn’t mean it’s completely locked down and secure.
 If you’re still using X11, it is exposed to attacks, there is no way around this.
 An application might specify that it needs access to your entire home directory, although that is generally avoided and can be overridden.